snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   * For __Windows__:
     * Download and install [TDM-GCC MinGW Compiler](https://sourceforge.net/projects/tdm-gcc/).
-    * Assuming the source code of `primer3` is in the Downloads folder, run the following to compile and test `primer3`:
+    * (Optional) Assuming the source code of `primer3` is in the Downloads folder, run the following to compile and test `primer3`:

       ```bash
       cd ~/Downloads/primer3/src